mlsmall/Facial-Expression-Detection/README.md

-# Facial Expression Detection and Video Classification
+# Video Classification: Facial Expression Detection

 Learning to recognize a person's facial expressions on a video takes two steps.
 The first step is object detection.
 The algorithm should be able to see a video and and be able to recognize a person's face.
 This object detect section of the algorithm is done with the Open CV (Computer Vision) library from Python.